 Roy Vickers, Academic Support Librarian for the School of Health Sciences

-If you need advice on finding information for your assignment or research, or don’t know where to start – please get in touch.
-I provide information literacy support and training for students and staff.
 You can also download supporting content from my taught sessions using the ‘Session Materials’ button to the right.
-Content is added to the page prior to the scheduled time of the session.
+Content is added to the page before the scheduled time of the session.

 I look forward to hearing from you.